miikaah/musa/README.md

 - feat: Show pause icon in playlist when paused
 - feat: Add progress meter for initial scan
-- fix: Bug where playback resumes from beginning after pausing
 - feat: Restart currently paused song from beginning by double clicking playlist item
 - feat: Generate playlist (genre, random)
 - feat: Support replaygain album gain
 - feat: Persist playlist
 - feat: Multiple playlists
+- fix: A bug where Electron Helper starts using tons of CPU
 - feat: Add a view that recommends random music from library and shows them nicely

 #### Backend

 - feat: Parse year from date if the date is an ISO date
+- feat: Add path to cover for album
 - feat: Send progress info to frontend

 #### Playlist